-7. Each Party shall promote public awareness of its labor laws, including by:

-(a) ensuring that information related to its labor laws and enforcement and compliance procedures is publicly available; and related proceedings, shall not be subject to revision or be reopened under this Chapter.
+- 7. Each Party shall promote public awareness of its labor laws, including by: - (a) ensuring that information related to its labor laws and enforcement and compliance procedures is publicly available; and - (b) encouraging education of the public regarding its labor laws. - 8.
+For greater certainty, decisions or pending decisions by each Party's tribunals, as well as related proceedings, shall not be subject to revision or be reopened under this Chapter.